Cape Raoul

 Cape Raoul is a rural locality and a natural feature in the local government area of Tasman in the South-east region of Tasmania.
 It is located about 13 km south of the town of Nubeena.
 The 2016 census determined a population of nil for the state suburb of Cape Raoul.

 Cape Raoul is a confirmed suburb/locality.

 Boundaries and location

 The shore of the Tasman Sea is the locality's western, southern, and eastern boundaries.
 The cape is contained within the locality, which is contained within the western section of Tasman National Park.

 Cape Raoul (the natural feature) is situated at the southernmost part of the Tasman Peninsula, in south eastern Tasmania.
 It forms the coastline of Raoul Bay, and is part of the dolerite landscape of the Tasman National Park.

 Geography

-The cape features rock platforms, towering cliffs, columns and off-shore islands.
+The cape features rock platforms, towering cliffs, columns and off-shore islands, including the Hippolyte Rocks.
 There is a 300 m cliff with scenic views of the coastline.
 A 7 km walking track there then descends steadily onto the Cape Raoul plateau, with the spectacular cape of dolerite columns at the end of the plateau.

 The cape is accessed via Port Arthur at the end of Stormlea Road.